kyla-reese/kyla-reese/README.md

 <br>

 ## Hobbies
 *Aside from coding and design, I also have a plethora of other hobbies that I like to spend my time on.
-Most of my ideas, in terms of design, color schemes, coding project concepts, etc. tend to stem from my want to solve a problem or fill a need that I've found while dabbling in these past times.*
+Most of my ideas, in terms of design, color schemes, coding project concepts, etc. tend to stem from my want to solve a problem or fill a need that I've found while dabbling in these pastime.*

 - I like to bake. 🍪
 - I crochet things for myself and friends. 🧶